 Can Hermit Crabs Eat Citrus Fruit?

-Citrus fruits such as lemons, limes, and oranges are fine for your pets.
-It is the trees they grow on that are dangerous.
+Citrus fruits such as lemons, limes, grapefruits, and oranges are OK for hermit crabs.
+However, the trees that citrus fruit grow on are dangerous.

-What Fruits are Good for Hermit Crabs?
+What Fruits Are Good for Hermit Crabs?

 Even a colony of hermit crabs will struggle to devour a whole banana.
 The heat of the habitat will quickly set the ball rolling on rotting, making old bananas a bacterial hazard.

 - Acai Berries

 It’s also delicious.
 If your hermit crabs are reluctant to eat, sprinkle desiccated coconut on a meal and witness the change in appetite.

 Melon, Cantaloupe, And Watermelon